woctezuma/add-free-licenses/README.md

-The variable `rgOwnedApps` in the JSON data returned by the [`/dynamicstore/userdata`][steam-userdata-endpoint] endpoint is the exhaustive list of appIDs owned by your account.
+The variable `rgOwnedApps` in the JSON data returned by the [`/dynamicstore/userdata`][steam-userdata-endpoint] endpoint is a large yet non-exhaustive list of appIDs owned by your account.
 More information can be found on [this unofficial wiki][steam-userdata-wiki].

 **NB:** you have to be **authenticated** on Steam in your web-browser in order to use this method.